Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 - In Texas Tech's nine games this season, it has four wins against the spread.

-- This year, the Red Raiders are winless ATS when entering a game as an underdog of 10.5 points or more.
+- This season, the Red Raiders are winless ATS when entering a game as an underdog of 10.5 points or more.

-- Texas Tech's games this season have hit the over on four of nine set point totals (44.4%).
+- Texas Tech's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

 - This season the Red Raiders have turned the ball over 16 times, five more than the Cyclones' takeaways (11).